syuu1228/uosv/README.md

 ====

 µOSv is lightweight edition of OSv, which uses mruby interpreter instead of Java VM for its system language.
+Here's a movie how µOSv looks like: http://www.youtube.com/watch?v=hSK_VZkwmxI

 ## Supported HostOS
 Ubuntu 13.10/x86_64